 To support the wellbeing and development of members of our Lived Experience Influencer group, we offer the following support:

 - Influencers will be provided with a contact email address throughout the process and are encouraged to make contact about any concerns or questions they have.

-- As part of the initial training Influencers will be provided with an externally facilitated online wellbeing and resilience session that provides practical tools that support wellbeing, help manage stress and increase resilience.
+- As part of the initial training Influencers will be provided with an externally facilitated online wellbeing session that explores ways of supporting wellbeing, with practical tools for people to use.

 Talking about suicide can be emotionally challenging or triggering.
 If you need support, you can find a service local to you here: hubofhope.co.uk